James Island (South Carolina): History

+Administrative boundaries

 There has been political discord concerning the incorporation of portions of the island into the City of Charleston.
 The town of James Island has been founded on three occasions.
 Three incorporations were overturned as a result of legal suits filed by Charleston.
 The third incorporation attempt was in contention in another legal suit by the city, and on November 7, 2008, the town's incorporation was upheld by a Circuit Court judge.
 The city of Charleston filed an appeal of the decision to the South Carolina Supreme Court.
 Ultimately, this ruling was overturned by the Supreme Court.

 A fourth attempt at incorporation was successful, upheld by the courts and uncontested by the city of Charleston.
 There is now a legally formed Town of James Island.

 As defined by the U.S. Census Bureau, the population of James Island is included within the Charleston-North Charleston Urbanized Area and the larger Charleston-North Charleston Metropolitan Statistical Area.